D is for…Data

 Digital has been the buzzword across the Insurance sector for some time.
 But as the industry gets to grips (or less so in some cases) with digitization, business leaders are increasingly focused on another D … and that is all things ‘Data’.

 Insurance has always been a data rich industry.
 The exponential development of technology – not least the smart phone – has led to an explosion of easily available information.

 Insurers, like most businesses, want to know as much as possible about their customers.
-Traditionally this has enabled pricing strategies, but many are now using their newfound ability to monitor activity as a means to influence customer behavior, employing the principals of behavioral economics to positive effect.
+Traditionally this has enabled pricing strategies, but many are now using their newfound ability to monitor activity as a means to influence customer behaviour, employing the principals of behavioural economics to positive effect.
 Examples can be seen in the Life and Health Sectors where customers are rewarded for leading a healthy lifestyle, and where telematics encourages safer driving.